jmdavis/bemgr/README.md

  2. `bemgr destroy` destroys origins by default and has `-n` do do a dry-run, whereas beadm destroy asks before destroying origins, and bectl destroy does not destroy origins by default.
-And neither `beadm destroy` nor `bectl destroy` has way to do dry-runs.
+And neither `beadm destroy` nor `bectl destroy` has a way to do dry-runs.

  3. bemgr has no equivalent to `beadm chroot` or `bectl jail`.